neuefische/wd-flipped-classroom-curriculum/sessions/react-data-fetching/README.md

 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-data-fetching/demo-end
 ```

-> 💡 This demo is a continuation of the **React Effects and Fetch** session demo.
-It aims to replace the `startFetching` function and the `useEffect` with `useSWR` before adding some additional local state to enrich the app.

 ### Recap: Fetching Data in React

 - [ ] Remind students how to fetch data in React using Effects and State.